DenebTM/swepsss23-g4t3/README.md

 ### Step 1: Install the database

-In order for the web server to start, you must be running either MySQL on your system.
+In order for the web server to start, you must be running a MySQL 8.0 database on your system.
 For this you may either use Docker for this or set up the database manually.

 **(a) Docker** (recommended)